(updated 10/1/2024)

 Losing salvation

 I have considered both sides of the ‘salvation-coin’ on whether one can lose their salvation or not.
 I am aware that many pastors teach that a Christian’s salvation cannot be lost, ever.
-There are also many pastors that teach salvation can be lost.
+There are also pastors that teach salvation can be lost.
 Honestly, there is very strong support for both positions in the Holy Bible.
 If a believer can lose their salvation, then it seems possible that exceptions to salvation exist (see Never Forgiveness).
 For me personally, I am not going to chance losing my salvation.
 Roasting in the Lake of Fire for eternity is the ultimate consequence for a possible bad toss of the salvation-coin so I won’t risk it.

 Well, what say you?
 Once saved, are we free to sin as much as we want?
 Is mere whim a sufficient guide as a ‘sin-advisor’?
 Surprisingly, we can do just that – if we so choose.
 I am not saying that we should go around purposely sinning (remember that salvation-coin) and neither does the Apostle Paul: